The Hybrid Cloud Dilemma: Power Move or Risky Business for Mortgage Platforms?

 Without tracking, it's easy to over-allocate cloud resources or duplicate efforts across platforms.
 Fifty-one percent of financial services executives measure cloud success by scalability, not immediate cost savings.
 But unmonitored spending still hurts.
 A Rackspace report found 22% of IT decision makers plan to expand hybrid capabilities, making cost governance more important as environments grow.

-Fix it: Deploy cloud cost management tools.
+The fix: Deploy cloud cost management tools.
 Set spending guardrails.
-Have a managed services provider proactively right-size environments and eliminate waste.
+Have a managed services partner proactively right-size environments and eliminate waste.
+Track Azure consumption against loan volume monthly so the cost-per-loan number is visible to the CFO.

 Talent and Complexity Gaps

-Hybrid cloud requires skills in both private infrastructure management and public cloud operations.
+Hybrid cloud requires skills in both dedicated infrastructure management and public cloud operations.
 Roughly half of financial services firms in a Bain survey felt unprepared for cloud governance and lacked a talent strategy for hybrid management.
 Mortgage companies with small IT teams face this gap acutely.
+Hiring a cloud architect, a Microsoft 365 administrator, and a security operations engineer to do this internally costs more than the productivity gain returns.

 The Execution Framework That Works

 Step 1: Classify workloads.
 Map every system and data store by sensitivity, compliance requirements, and performance needs.
-Borrower data goes private.
-Analytics and testing go public.
+Borrower data and origination systems go to dedicated cloud.
+Analytics and testing go to public cloud.
 Integration logic goes where latency is lowest.

 Step 2: Design the compliance layer.
 Before moving anything, define how each compliance requirement (GLBA, FFIEC, state rules) maps to infrastructure segments.
 Build audit logging, encryption, and access controls into the architecture from the start.